rutlem2/TipTopHub/README.md

 Once you enter a valid US zipcode, you will be shown the top 5 restaurants in that area.
 Add your simulated items to your cart, enter your details, and place your 'fake' order!

-Built with React.js, Django, and Yelp.
+Built with React.js, Django, Python, and Yelp.